JWT Authentication for WP API

 The plugin provides you with more security for Basic auth token validation using a highly secure HMAC algorithm.

-Yes, the plugin supports the authentication for custom-built REST endpoints using rest_api_init or register_rest_route.
+Yes, the plugin supports the authentication for custom-built REST endpoints and Third-Party plugin APIs.

 Yes, this plugin by default disables all the WP REST APIs, which can only be accessed with allowed authentication and authorization, but it provides a feature where you can choose which particular endpoints you want to disable and which ones to make accessible publicly.